Mental Health & Wellness

 as a stepping stone for healing and change.
 She appreciates joining the

 process while ensuring clients meet their predetermined goals.
 She utilizes

 While not in session, Adina enjoys cooking creative meals for family and

 friends, baking with her two boys, and creating special memories

-Lauren Doyle is a Licensed Social Worker (LSW) in the state of Ohio.
+Lauren Maas is a Licensed Social Worker (LSW) in the state of Ohio.
 Lauren grew up in Milwaukee, Wisconsin and earned her Bachelor’s Degree in Social Work from Xavier University.
 Next, she went on to earn her Master’s Degree in Social Work with a Certification in Mental Health from the University of Pittsburgh.

 She has experience working with clients of all ages.
 Lauren began her career working for a foster care agency and has a passion for counseling children of all ages who have experienced trauma.
 Lauren has experience counseling children in an office setting, a school setting, and in a Partial Hospitalization Program.
 Additionally, Lauren has worked with adults who have experienced trauma, Depression, and Anxiety.
 Lauren utilizes an eclectic approach with elements of Cognitive Behavior Therapy, Play Therapy, and Dialectical Behavior Therapy.
 Overall, Lauren enjoys instilling hope in her clients’ futures and helping them meet their goals to live healthier lives.